nipphittt17/Spotify-ArtistSong-Analysis/README.md

 ## Data analysis
 To derive the insights, the following analyses were performed.
-1. Exploration of statistics of all numeric values in the dataset.
+1. Identifying the Top 10 Popular Tracks.
-2. Identification of the most and least popular tracks.
+2. Album Details: Including name, release year, total tracks, and the most popular track in the album.
-3. Examination of the key, mode, and time signature used.
+3. Tracking Song Popularity by Release Year: This includes average values and the top song for each year.
-4. Inspection of the track analysis and features for each album.
+4. Analyzing Key, Mode, and Time Signature Distributions: This is done for all tracks and for each album.
-5. Tracking the popularity of songs by release year.
+5. Examining Average Duration, Loudness, and Tempo: This analysis is conducted for all tracks and for each album.
-6. Correlation analysis of each numeric attribute towards the popularity.
+6. Inspecting Acousticness, Energy, and Danceability: This analysis is conducted for all tracks and for each album.

 The Python code for this data analysis can be found in [this notebook](analyze_track.ipynb).